rlhatcher/career-sliders/content/sliders/info/contribution.md

 ## Supporter

 Demonstrated by supporting others to contribute to tasks/activities.
-Individuals who largely support others will likely also contribute independently to tasks/activities depending on the circumstances.
+Individuals who largely support others will probably also contribute independently to tasks/activities depending on the circumstances.